Battle of Plassey, 1757

 A late attempt to avoid partition through sovereign Bengal.

-In 1947, political leaders advanced a United Bengal proposal to preserve Bengal as an undivided political unit, but the plan failed amid all-India partition negotiations and communal polarization.[1][2]Evidence: Medium
+In 1947, political leaders advanced a United Bengal proposal to preserve Bengal as an undivided political unit, but the plan failed amid all-India PartitionPolitical division of a territory into separate states or administrative units. negotiations and communal polarization.[1][2]Evidence: Medium

 Est. 1947 · BengalA Bilingual Archive